RCGP Northern Ireland

 - Set up and facilitation of working groups in areas such as Quality, Patient Participation and Membership Development

-- Development and implementation of RCGP Quality Programme
+- Development and implementation of RCGP Quality Programmes

 - Provision of CPD courses and events